jahedMs/jahedMs.github.io/README.md

-# About me
+# About me 2024 👋
-### I'm a second-year PhD student in social and personality psychology program at the University of Toronto.
+Hi everyone, my name is Colin.
+I'm a second-year PhD student in social and personality psychology program at the University of Toronto.

 ## Research Interests

 ## Education
 - Ph.D.
 Social-Personality Psychology | University of Toronto | May 2027 (Expected)
-- M.S.
+- M.A.
 General-Experimental Psychology | The University of Texas at Dallas | May 2023
-- B.S.
-Psychology | University at Buffalo | May 2020
+- B.A.
+Psychology (Honors) | University at Buffalo, SUNY | May 2020

 ## Work Experience
 **Data Scientist @ Toyota Financial Services (_June 2022 - Present_)**